trustgraph-ai/trustgraph/README.md

 ## Introduction

-TrustGraph deploys private GraphRAG pipelines to unlock the wisdom buried in your data.
-TrustGraph ingests data to build a RDF style knowledge graph to enable accurate and secure `RAG` requests compatible with cloud LLMs and open-source SLMs (Small Language Models).
+TrustGraph deploys a full E2E (end-to-end) AI solution with native GraphRAG in minutes.
+TrustGraph is designed for maximimum flexibility and modularity whether it's calling Cloud LLMs or deploying SLMs On-Device.
+TrustGraph ingests data to build a RDF style knowledge graph to enable accurate and private `RAG` responses using only the knowledge you want, when you want.

 The pipeline processing components are interconnected with a pub/sub engine to maximize modularity for agent integration.
-The core processing components decode documents, chunk text, perform embeddings, apply a local SLM/LLM, call a LLM API, and generate LM predictions.
+The core processing components decode documents, chunk text, perform embeddings, apply an On-Device SLM/LLM, call a LLM API, and generate LM predictions.

 The processing showcases the reliability and efficiences of GraphRAG algorithms which can capture contextual language flags that are missed in conventional RAG approaches.
 Graph querying algorithms enable retrieving not just relevant knowledge but language cues essential to understanding semantic uses unique to a text corpus.